AdMoR/admor.github.io/_posts/2023-03-12-Easy dataset scrapping.markdown

 We notice that we can find all the SVG collections using the following url `https://www.svgrepo.com/collections/all/{index}`

-These pages offers collections of SVGs.
+These pages offer multiple collections of SVGs.

 ![Screenshot 1]({{site.baseurl}}/assets/img/index_page.png){: width="700" }